KevinMarquette/kevinmarquette.github.io/_draft/2018-10-11-Powershell-arrays-Everthing-you-wanted-to-know.md

 ### Index

-And now you can see why I picked the values that I did for this example.
-I introduced this as an offset because that is what it really is, but it is more commonly referred to as an index.
-An index that starts at 0.
+Now you can see why I picked the values that I did for this example.
+I introduced this as an offset because that is what it really is, but this offset is more commonly referred to as an index.
+An index that starts at `0`.
 For the rest of this article I will call the offset an index.

 ### Special index tricks

-In most languages, you can only specify a single number as the index and get only one item back.
+In most languages, you can only specify a single number as the index and you will get a single item back.
 PowerShell is much more flexible.
-You can actually use multiple indexes at once.
-By providing a list of indexes, we can select several items we want at once.
+You can use multiple indexes at once.
+By providing a list of indexes, we can select several items.

 ``` posh
     PS> $data[0,2,3]